-In accordance with CoA E71, W.003 requires approval through the OOHW Protocol or and EPL to occur outside the hours listed above from CoA E70.
+In accordance with CoA E71, these activities require approval through the OOHW Protocol or and EPL to occur outside the hours listed above from CoA E70.

 Respite offers are also required as part of the additional mitigation measured outlined in Section 8.3.